doublecloud/terraform-provider-doublecloud/example_projects/clickstream/README.md

 ![create_clickhouse.png](./assets/create_clickhouse.png)

-Once we have a clusters setup we can start building a clickstream solution from it.
+Once we have clusters set up, we can start building a clickstream solution from it.

 ### Upload sample data

-Since we expose cluster to our local machine by allow list, we can simply run our application from same host to generate load.
-For production use cases you should concider to setup networking access via [this](https://double.cloud/docs/en/vpc/connect-dc-to-aws) guide.
+Since we expose the cluster to our local machine by allowlist, we can simply run our application from the same host to generate load.
+For production use cases, you should consider setting up networking access via [this](https://double.cloud/docs/en/vpc/connect-dc-to-aws) guide.

 [kafka.tf#L21-L34](./kafka.tf#L21-L34)